 Our financial condition and results of operations may be materially adversely affected by a global health crisis such as coronavirus (COVID-19).

 We face risks related to public health epidemics and other outbreaks, including the global outbreak of a novel strain of COVID-19 and its variants.
 We, our suppliers, contractors and customers modified business practices for the continued health and safety of our employees during the COVID-19 pandemic.
-If a resurgence of COVID-19 or a potentially more severe global health crisis occurs, we or our suppliers, contractors, customers and others may be restricted or prevented from conducting business activities for indefinite or intermittent periods of time, including as a result of employee health and safety concerns, shutdowns, supply chain disruptions, shelter in place orders, travel restrictions and other actions and restrictions that may be prudent or required by governmental authorities.
-The full extent to which a global health crisis could impact our business and operating results depends on future developments that are highly uncertain and cannot be accurately predicted and may also trigger the occurrence, or exacerbate, other risks discussed herein, any of which could have a material adverse effect on our business, results of operation, cash flows and financial condition.
+If a resurgence of COVID-19 or another severe global health crisis occurs, we or our suppliers, contractors, customers and others may be restricted or prevented from conducting business activities for indefinite or intermittent periods of time, including as a result of employee health and safety concerns, shutdowns, supply chain disruptions, shelter in place orders, travel restrictions and other actions and restrictions that may be prudent or required by governmental authorities.
+The full extent to which a global health crisis could impact our business and operating results depends on future developments that are highly uncertain and cannot be accurately predicted and may also trigger the occurrence of, or exacerbate, other risks discussed herein, any of which could have a material adverse effect on our business, results of operation, cash flows and financial condition.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.